its-not-rocket-science/hydralog-lang/docs/spec.md

 - **Severity Levels**: Classify issues as error, warning, or info.
 - **Reporting**: All collected errors are reported together to the user before halting compilation.

-Semantic analysis traverses the AST to populate these structures, detect errors, and validate the program before IR generation.

 ### 1c.
 Symbol Table and Scope Model API

 The semantic analyzer maintains a hierarchical symbol table to support nested scopes: